veeneck/CutsceneKit/README.md

         print("playback complete")
     }

 The code above will move two unrelated nodes (`nodeA` and `nodeB`).
-Each will move at their own speed / duration, and the callback will be called when the action with the lonest duration has finished.
-Think of it as SKAction.group() on different nodes.
+Each will move at their own speed / duration, and the callback will be called when the action with the longest duration has finished.
+Think of it as `SKAction.group()` on different nodes.
 This first benefit is nice, but it's worth noting that there is a workaround using [`SKAction.runAction(_:onChildWithName:)`](https://developer.apple.com/library/prerelease/mac/documentation/SpriteKit/Reference/SKAction_Ref/index.html#//apple_ref/occ/clm/SKAction/runAction:onChildWithName:) along with a `waitForDuration`.

 Fortunately, there are more benefits to this approach.
 Among them are:

-- Convenient a
+- Allows for all actions to be skipped to the end.
+This does not cancel the action -- it actually finishes it instantly.
+- Allows for flags like `skipable` and `autoplay` to be applied to groups of actions.
+This enables sequences that can be paused and controlled by user input.

+To dive in, start by looking at [CKCutscene](http://veeneck.github.io/CutsceneKit/Classes/CKCutscene.html) and then you can begin constructing a [CKSequence](http://veeneck.github.io/CutsceneKit/Classes/CKSequence.html)

 ## Status